nhsx/skunkworks-bed-allocation/src/agent/README.md

 ## Introduction

-Once a virtual hospital has been created and populated, we can allocate incoming patients to best bed.
+Once a virtual hospital has been created and populated, we can allocate incoming patients to the best bed.

 There are two approaches to allocating patients to beds provided in this repository: